 Many fine golfers have been Old Warson members over the years.
 In the early days, Jack Berkley, Vince D'Antoni, and Joe Switzer, all having local, state and national success, were our best players.
 Later Jerry Freeland became our club champion 22 times.
 The member extraordinaire, however, is Hale Irwin.
 Hale joined Old Warson in the normal manner and was accepted as a Junior Member in 1974.
 Three years later he moved to Active Status, a position he has retained since.
 His schedule has kept him away during our golfing seasons, but his love of our city, and his commitment to Children's Hospital, he hosted Hale Irwin's St. Louis Children's Hospital Golf Outing form 1976 to 2000, have provided Old Warson with a member who has been a standard bearer for St. Louis golfers throughout the world.

 The Old Warson women have also fared well for themselves and the club.
 Florence Bush and Ann McCarthy Parke were our first champions.
-Debbie Sutton and Sandi McGinnis have won many women's championships between them and Debbie Sutton is our champion today.
-Winning club events since 2003 Casey has also done well in St. Louis Women's District Golf Association events.
+Debbie Sutton, Sandi McGinnis and Casey O'Brien have won many women's championships between them.
+Casey has also done well in St. Louis Women's District Golf Association events.
 In 2005, and also 2013, Casey was runner-up in the SLWDGA Invitational Championship.
-She has won the Three Day Stroke Tournament in 2013 and 2014.
 She was Low Net winner at the 2013 St. Louis Women's District Senior Tournament held at Old Warson, and was Low Gross winner 2012.
 Old Warson's best woman ever remains Jean Lane Smith.
 Jean won six Old Warson titles beginning when she was a teenager.
 She moved to Boise, Idaho with her husband Roger and three small children and there she won seven Idaho state championships and six Women's Western titles.
 The culmination of her achievements came in 1995 when she captured the USGA Women's Senior Championship.
 In 2005 Jean was inducted into the Pacific Northwest Golf Association Hall of fame.

 Most recently Old Warson hosted the 2016 Senior Amateur Championship.
 Dave Ryan won the U.S. Senior Amateur for his first USGA Championship, holding off Matthew Sughrue 2 up at OWCC.
 The 62 year old Ryan, from Taylorville, Illinois, beat two-time Senior Amateur Champion Paul Simson in the round of 16 and two-time U.S. Mid-Amateur Champion Tim Jackson in the semifinals in the event for players 55 and older.
 Against Simson, Ryan had the third known hole-in-one on a par-4 hole in a USGA Championship, acing the 270-yard 14th.
 "I'm still in shock, a state of shock," said Ryan.
 "For a guy from Taylorville, Illinois, to win a national championship, it's unbelievable!"
 Congratulations Dave!!